 The RPECC Chairperson (see below) is appointed by the Division President and serves also on the Society’s Resolutions Committee as an ex officio member.
 The RPECC consists of at least two other Division members (including the Division Past President).
 The remaining composition of the Committee, when feasible, will include at least one member of each Chapter, preferably those concurrently serving as Chairperson of the Chapter’s committee equivalent to the RPECC.
 The diversified structure of the RPECC will facilitate the accomplishment of the committee’s objectives and responsibilities.

-The RPECC will work toward accomplishing the mission of the AFS (Society) and Division by “advancing sound science and disseminating science-based fisheries information for the global protection, conservation, and sustainability of fishery resources and aquatic ecosystems.”
-The RPECC will rely primarily on Division and Chapter members in addition to others, to: 1) assist in screening potential environmental issues and policies that may be relevant for action, and 2) develop initial language for the RPECC review and recommendation to the Division’s Executive Committee.
-This information exchange will facilitate awareness, and encourage active participation within the Division membership.
+The RPECC will work toward accomplishing the mission of Division and Society by “advancing sound science and disseminating science-based fisheries information for the global protection, conservation, and sustainability of fishery resources and aquatic ecosystems.”
+The RPECC will rely primarily on members, the Division’s Executive Committee, and AFS staff to: 1) assist in screening potential environmental issues and policies that may be relevant for action, and 2) develop initial language for the RPECC review and recommendation to the Division’s Executive Committee.
+This information exchange will facilitate awareness and encourage active participation within the Division membership.

 The RPECC will: